StarRocks/starrocks/docs/data_source/catalog/deltalake_catalog.md

 ## Usage notes

 - StarRocks supports querying Parquet data files of Delta Lake.
-- StarRocks supports querying data in the following types from Delta Lake: BOOLEAN, BYTE, TINYINT, SMALLINT, INTEGER, LONG, FLOAT, DOUBLE, DATE, TIMESTAMP, STRING, DECIMAL, and ARRAY.
-Note that an error occurs when you query data in unsupported data types.
-The following data types are not supported: MAP, STRUCT, and BINARY.
+- StarRocks supports querying data in the following types from Delta Lake: MAP, STRUCT, BOOLEAN, BYTE, TINYINT, SMALLINT, INTEGER, LONG, FLOAT, DOUBLE, DATE, TIMESTAMP, STRING, DECIMAL, and ARRAY.
+The BINARY data type is not supported.
+Note that errors occur if you query data in unsupported data types.
-- You can use the [DESC](../../sql-reference/sql-statements/Utility/DESCRIBE.md) statement to view the schema of a table of Delta Lake in StarRocks 2.4 and later versions.
+- From StarRocks v2.4 onwards, you can use the [DESC](../../sql-reference/sql-statements/Utility/DESCRIBE.md) statement to view the schema of a Delta Lake table.
+If the table contains columns of unsupported data types, the values in the columns are displayed as `unknown` in the returned result.

 ## Before you begin